Welcome and thanks for taking some time to read a little bit more about who I am and why I do what I do.

 I grew up in a healing centre in the North-East Highlands of Scotland in a small coastal village on the outskirts of Tain, Ross-shire.

-My recent ancestry is a weave of mostly Scottish/Pict, Orcadian, Norse, Icelandic, English, Irish and a smattering of French and German, pointing back to the Central Asian Haplogroup K1 (Motherline).
+My recent ancestry is a weave of mostly Scottish, Orcadian, Norse, Icelandic, English, Irish and a smattering of French and German.

 My early-years experience was deeply animistic and I preferred to spend most of my time in nature engaging the other-than-human and elemental worlds.
-I began spontaneously creating ritual as a child, and I was absolutely absorbed in the plant, earth and elemental realms and all they were teaching me.
-A continuum reality that holds to this day.
+I spontaneously created ritual as a child, and I was often absorbed in the plant, earth and elemental realms and all they were teaching me.
+A continuum that more or less holds to this day.

-It took many years to understand that I had inherited a wonderful set of ancestral keys in healing, working with plants, ritual and ceremony from my mother’s matrilineal line and this has become the primary source of learning about these ways, along with the direct wisdom of my body.
+It took years to understand that I had inherited these tendencies as a set of ancestral keys in healing, working with plants, ritual and ceremony from my mother’s matrilineal line, which has been the primary source of learning about these ways, along with the direct wisdom of my body.

 I left my family home at the young age of 13 and moved to Edinburgh to complete my secondary education at the Rudolf Steiner School.
 Afterwards, I received formal training in Holistic Bodywork and spent some years living and working in Australia and then South Africa.

 On my return to Scotland (now with a beautiful daughter alongside), I studied Social Anthropology specialising in Indigenous Religions and Shamanism.
 On leaving Edinburgh University, I met with a Brazilian shaman here in Scotland and supported her and her partner for the next 3 years in establishing the Edinburgh Shamanic Centre.